 This results in the common issue of dry, textured gray hair.

-This dryness is the main cause of issues when coloring gray hair such as patchiness, unevenness, or faded color.
+This is because dry hair can lead to issues such as patchiness, unevenness, or faded color.
 All of these things combined may then in fact be while your gray hair won’t dye.

 How To Color Gray Hair Successfully